-- Pollen must be moved large distances as male and female flowers are borne on separate vines. - Male flower pollen release and Female flower receptivity is not always synchronous.
+- Pollen must be moved large distances as male and female flowers are borne on separate vines. - Pollination characteristics (timing, flower receptivity, bee visits required etc.) differ between the different commercial varieties, making management more complicated where more than one variety is being grown. - Male flower pollen release and Female flower receptivity is not always synchronous.
 Different male cultivars flower at slightly different times from October to December.
 Hayward female flowers, once open, are receptive for 6-7 days with bud-burst enhancer use (10-15 days without), Gold only 2-3 days.
-Exact timing of flower opening depends on region, altitude, and season (average temperature). - Female flowers need to receive thousands of pollen grains for full pollination, unlike flowers of other fruit crops that only require a few pollen grains. - Green needs 12,000 pollen grains to achieve full pollination of 1,200-1,500 seeds.
+Exact timing of flower opening depends on region, altitude, and season (average temperature). - Female flowers need to receive thousands of pollen grains for full pollination, unlike flowers of other fruit crops that only require a few pollen grains.

-- Gold3 needs 6,000 pollen grains to achieve full pollination of 400-600 seeds. - Green14 needs 6,000 pollen grains to achieve full pollination of 1,400 seeds. - It takes many bee visits to each flower before full pollination is achieved (up to 40 bee visits for Hayward flowers, 6 for Gold). - Fruit size (and therefore the value of the crop) is in part determined by the number of seeds the fruit contain.
-Export size Hayward fruit contain at least 800 seeds (usually 1000-1400), Gold at least 100 seeds. - Kiwifruit vines have relatively few flowers and require high levels (>80%) of fruit set (a flower becoming a fruit) compared to pip and stone fruit crops that need only a low percent fruit set. - The flowers are not highly attractive to insect pollinators since they do not produce nectar. - Some varieties flower late in the spring and consequently compete for insect visitors with other plants flowering at the same time. - Kiwifruit vines were introduced into New Zealand from China, so they are without the natural insect pollinators with which they co-evolved. - The crop needs high shelter belts to protect the vines from wind damage, which reduces pollination by wind. - In New Zealand, vines are grown close to the ground instead of up forest trees, (their natural habit) further reducing the level of wind pollination.
+- It takes many bee visits to each flower before full pollination is achieved (up to 40 bee visits for Hayward flowers, 6 for Gold). - Fruit size (and therefore the value of the crop) is in part determined by the number of seeds the fruit contain.
+Export size Hayward fruit contain at least 800 seeds, Gold at least 200 seeds, and Red 250 seeds. - Kiwifruit vines have relatively few flowers and require high levels (>80%) of fruit set (a flower becoming a fruit) compared to pip and stone fruit crops that need only a low percent fruit set. - The flowers are not highly attractive to insect pollinators since they do not produce nectar. - Some varieties flower late in the spring and consequently compete for insect visitors with other plants flowering at the same time. - Kiwifruit vines were introduced into New Zealand from China, so they are without the natural insect pollinators with which they co-evolved. - The crop needs high shelter belts to protect the vines from wind damage, which reduces pollination by wind. - In New Zealand, vines are grown close to the ground instead of up forest trees (their natural habit), further reducing the level of wind pollination. - Wet and/or cold weather can disrupt pollination.
+Flowers open and pollen release (dehiscence) is strongest in the morning, but this can be delayed in poor weather.
+Bees will also be less active.